yuyudhan/node-coordinate-geometry/README.md

 var points = ncg.points;
 var polygons = ncg.polygons;
 ```
 **More detailed documentation of each module can be found in the Detailed Documentation sectoin below.**
-## Still under development
-This module is going to contain common and uncommon functions and functionalities required in coordinate geometry, specifically for NodeJS and front-end javascript applications.

-#### Contributions
-The repository is in its very nascent stage and open for contribution.

-#### Upcoming features are
-1. Common functions and utilities in 2d geometry
-2. Support for polar (Radial) coordinates.

 ## Testing